This article shows you how to set up and use Wine 7.0 Stable, which allows you to run Windows programs on the Debian 11 Bullseye operating system.

 wget https://github.com/notepad-plus-plus/notepad-plus-plus/releases/download/v8.4.2/npp.8.4.2.Installer.x64.exe

-Step 2: Go to the location where you downloaded Notepad++ and open the terminal.
+2. Go to where you saved Notepad++ and open the terminal.

 wine npp.8.4.2.Installer.x64.exe